port

 Discover the highlights of this truly Alaskan town.
 You'll see its colorful history and Native culture come to life.

-Departing the pier, you'll pass through downtown Wrangell en route to glimpse Kiks Adi Totem Park.
-From the bus, interpretive narration is provided by local Natives.
-You'll learn about the Stikine River and its significant influence on the development of Wrangell.
-As you pass through town, keep an eye out for its historic churches and for a glimpse of a traditional Tlingit Tribal House.
+Departing the pier, you'll pass through downtown Wrangell and glimpse Kiks Adi Totem Park from the coach.
+Interpretive narration is provided by local Natives.
+Learn about the Stikine River and its significant influence on the development of Wrangell, and keep an eye out for Wrangell's historic churches and a traditional Tlingit Tribal House.

-Visit Wrangell's famous anthropological site, Petroglyph Beach.
-See rock carvings dating back to about 6,000 years before the Tlingit tribes settled in the area and watch a petroglyph rubbing demonstration.
+Next, visit Wrangell's famous anthropological site -- Petroglyph Beach.
+See rock carvings dating back to about 6,000 years before the Tlingit tribes settled in the area, and watch a petroglyph rubbing demonstration.

-Next, head to the Wrangell Museum, which houses a rich assortment of more than 5,000 historic photos and Native artifacts, a collection of Tlingit petroglyphs and fishing, mining and logging displays.
+The Wrangell Museum houses a rich assortment of more than 5,000 historical photos and Native artifacts -- a collection of Tlingit petroglyphs and fishing, mining and logging displays.

-Guests who wish to stay in town to shop or explore independently are welcome to do so, but must make their own way back to the ship.
+Guests wishing to stay in town to shop or explore independently are welcome to do so but must make their own way back to the ship.

 Please note: Wear sturdy walking shoes.
-Petroglyph Beach is a natural beach with rocks, gravel, sand and logs and walking surfaces that may be slippery at low tide.
+Petroglyph Beach is a natural beach; terrain includes rocks, gravel, sand, logs and walking surfaces that may be slippery.
 There is a platform with interpretive information near the beach, suitable for guests who do not want to walk down to the beach.
 Not advisable for guests using a wheelchair.
-Order of stops may vary.
+Tour sequence may vary.